graphia-app/graphia-app.github.io/guide/section4/1_loading_numerical.md

 - **Filtering**: the method by which edges are filtered from the graph.

 ## Finalising
-The final pages of the wizard include *Initial Transforms*, which as its name suggests allows the creation of commonly used transforms in the context of correlation analysis.
-These transforms can be adjusted later; allowing for creation here is only provided as a convenience.
+The final pages of the wizard include *Template*, which as its name suggests allows the application of predefined templates, as described previously.
+These transforms and visualisations can be adjusted later; allowing for their addition here is only provided as a convenience.
 After this page a summary is presented, that documents the parameters that will be used to create the graph.
 This can be accessed later by going to the *Tools* menu and choosing *Show Provenance Log…*.

 Please note, should your selected settings for graph construction result in a large graph, the following message will be displayed: